 There are two adults and one toddler, so I make enough to enjoy it for two nights running.
-The first night we enjoy it on its own (and then indulge in some guilt free dessert after) and the second night we enjoy the leftovers topped with fried eggs.
+The first night we enjoy it on its own and the second night we enjoy the leftovers topped with fried eggs.

 Kale and Quinoa with Tahini and Soy Sauce Caramelized Onions

 10 ounces kale, trimmed and chopped